DHTMLX/gantt-docs/data/api/gantt_tooltip_offset_y_config.md

 tooltip_offset_y
 =============

-@short:sets the  the top (if positive) offset of the tooltip's position
+@short:sets the top (if positive) offset of the tooltip's position

 @type: number